-Engaged Learning gives students the opportunity to apply skills and knowledge from their academic studies to a real-world challenge, by working in partnership with local, national, or international professional and community organisations through a variety of methods including consultancy, placements and co-production.
+Engaged Learning, also called community-based learning or service learning, gives students the opportunity to apply skills and knowledge from their academic studies to a real-world question, by working in partnership with community organisations through a variety of methods including consultancy, placements and co-production.

-- It provides challenging, innovative and collaborative learning experiences – meeting a key aspiration of the Curriculum Framework
+- Providing challenging, innovative and collaborative learning experiences – meeting a key aspiration of the Bristol Futures Curriculum Framework

-- Students develop skills, knowledge and attributes and gain insight into the challenges facing sectors and organisations; preparing them for life and work beyond university
+- Gives the opportunity for students to gain insight into the challenges facing community organisations preparing them for life beyond university

 - Provides an opportunity for local community knowledge to be combined with academic knowledge

 - Supports the University’s aspirations to become a Global Civic University.